Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-03.md

 with 176 HP.
 They have darkvision and Variable Resistance 15 (2/encounter).
 Their ground speed is 8.

 They fight by using their half-formed spawn as ammo.
-They can either throw it so it explodes on impact using **Fling Podspawn** (area burst 1 within 10 vs. Reflex), or squeeze it to spray nearby enemies with **Spew Podspawn** (close blast 3 vs. Reflex).
+They can either throw a spawn so it explodes on impact using **Fling Podspawn** (area burst 1 within 10 vs. Reflex), or squeeze it to spray nearby enemies with **Spew Podspawn** (close blast 3 vs. Reflex).
 In either case, targets take acid damage on a hit.

-Folly formed podspawn constantly pop free of the parent body: one appears within 2 squares of the original at the start of its turn as long as there are fewer than 4 podspawn in play.
-The parent can also force them out with **Generate Podspawn**  (close burst 2 vs. Reflex), which does poison damage and fills unoccupied squares with podspawn if there are less than 4 in play.
+Fully formed podspawn constantly pop free of the parent body: one appears within 2 squares of the original at the start of its turn as long as there are fewer than 4 podspawn in play.
+The parent can also force them out with **Generate Podspawn** (close burst 2 vs. Reflex), which does poison damage and fills unoccupied squares with enough podspawn to reach the limit of 4.

 As a move action the pod demon can **Transfer Essence**, effectively swapping positions with a podspawn within 10 squares.
 As a minor action it can use